Lewis Goodall

-Lewis Goodall (born 1 July 1989) is a British journalist, broadcaster and author.
+Lewis Alan Goodall (born 1 July 1989) is a British journalist, broadcaster and author.
 He worked as a researcher for Granada Studios before becoming a political correspondent for Sky News.
 He later became policy editor of the BBC's flagship current affairs programme, Newsnight.

 In 2022, frustrated with their editorial policy, he quit the BBC alongside colleagues Emily Maitlis (Newsnight) and Jon Sopel (Politics Show) to launch The News Agents podcast.
 His first book, Left for Dead?: The Strange Death and Rebirth of the Labour Party, was published in September 2018.

 Early life

 Goodall was born on 1 July 1989.
-His mother gave birth to him at the age of 17.
+His mother was 17 years old when he was born.
 His father was a welder at the nearby Rover Company factory.
 He was raised on a council estate in Longbridge; he attended Turves Green Boys' School and completed his A-levels at Cadbury Sixth Form College.
-Goodall was a volunteer for a member of the Labour Party while at school.
+Goodall was a member of the Labour Party while at school.

 He studied at St John's College, Oxford, graduating in 2010 with a degree in history and politics.
 He was the first in his family to go to university.
 While at Oxford, he spent time in the United States as an intern to the Democrat House Representative Diana DeGette.
 He later became an Entente Cordiale scholar, spending time learning French in Paris and Mandarin Chinese at Beijing Normal University.

 Career

 Granada and BBC Newsnight

 After graduation, Goodall worked for Granada Studios as a question writer for the quiz show University Challenge.
 He then worked for the centre-left think tank the Institute for Public Policy Research (IPPR).
 At the IPPR, he was the main researcher for the "Northern Economic Futures Commission" think tank.
 He began his career in journalism as a producer and reporter at the BBC in 2012, where he was a producer on Daily Politics.
-He later become Economics and Business Analyst for BBC News.
+He later became Economics and Business Analyst for BBC News.

 In 2014, he joined Newsnight as a political researcher, briefing presenters for major interviews, before becoming an occasional reporter for the programme as well as wider BBC output, including Victoria Derbyshire and BBC Radio Four.
 In 2015, Goodall reported from both the Charlie Hebdo shooting and November 2015 Paris attacks.
 Goodall conducted the last interview with Labour Party politician Denis Healey before the latter’s death in October 2015.